arogozhnikov/python3_with_pleasure/README.md

 ```

 Result in python2 depends on whether 'time' and 'distance' (e.g. measured in meters and seconds) are stored as integers.
-In python3, result is correct in both cases, promotion to float happens autotically when needed.
+In python3, result is correct in both cases, promotion to float happens automatically when needed.

 Another case is integer division, which is now an explicit operation:

 ```python
 n_gifts = money // gift_price
 ```

+Note, that this works for built-in pytes as well as for provided by data packages (e.g. `numpy` or `pandas`).

 ## Constants in math module